Brandon Lowe Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.5 K/9, the first-best in MLB.
+- The Marlins pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.20 team ERA that ranks 15th across all MLB pitching staffs.
+- The Marlins have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 152 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- His most recent appearance was on Wednesday against the San Diego Padres, when the right-hander went 6 2/3 innings, surrendering four earned runs while allowing seven hits.
+- The lefty last pitched on Wednesday, Aug.
+23 against the San Diego Padres, when he went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.